paulkazusek/std_format_cheatsheet/README.md

 # std::format in C++20

-If you like this content, you can ping me or follow me on Twitter :+1:
+If you like this content, you can contact me or follow me on Twitter :+1:

 [![Tweet for help](https://img.shields.io/twitter/follow/paulkazusek?label=Tweet%20%40paulkazusek&style=social)](https://twitter.com/paulkazusek/)